Arsenic trioxide (Injection)

 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, swelling, itching, blistering, or rash where the needle is placed.
+- Redness, pain, or swelling where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor